 HVAC system is one of the most energy consuming element of a building whether it is a house, office, shopping mall, restaurant, warehouse or where-ever it could be installed.
 Controlling the climate has become very easy by these days, you can just install one of these systems and forget about it.
 These systems now come with digital chip control and LCDs so that you can change the settings according to your need.

 The latest advancements in this field are Energy saving & green Technologies which are in their evolution phase and are tailored specifically to save energy.
-The best of such examples is “Windmason” an HVAC solutions Production Company situated in the middle-east which provides the revolutionary HVAC system which save up to 80% energy while providing supply temperature of less than 17 °C. Hence solving the biggest energy consumption problem.
+The best of such examples is “Windmason” an HVAC System solutions Production Company situated in the middle-east which provides the revolutionary HVAC system which saves up to 80% energy while providing supply temperature of less than 17 °C. Hence solving the biggest energy consumption problem.

 Efficient HVAC System

 The energy efficient HVAC system has different types of cooling methods with different efficiencies such as:

 - Two stage cooling.

 In single stage cooling air is passed through cooling pads to reduce its temperature significantly, the cooling pads use water flow through them to cool down.
 This method makes supply air temperature drop down 10-15 °C from the input air temperature and mainly comprises two energy consuming components which are blower fan & Water pump, they both consume very less energy and the cooling they provide is fine but not too satisfactory.
 This type of machine is also called Swamp cooler or Desert cooler.
 This is used in the area where high performance could be sacrificed in favor of very low energy consumption.
 This is ideal for the place where cooling requirements are not much higher and budget is very low.
 This machine has a very low price and even lower running and maintenance costs.